-Does the ‘wash-out’ effect apply to FAEE testing?
+Does the ‘wash-out’ effect apply to EtPa testing?

-No. FAEE markers are relatively stable in hair.
-A study showed that the effect of hair care and hair cosmetics on FAEE concentrations, and 20-times the usual shampooing of hair samples of heavy drinkers did not significantly decrease the concentration.
+No. The EtPa marker is relatively stable in hair.
+A study showed that the effect of hair care and hair cosmetics on EtPa concentrations, and 20-times the usual shampooing of hair samples of heavy drinkers did not significantly decrease the concentration.

 Is the combination of both tests therefore better and more accurate?

 Yes.
-The combined EtG and FAEE tests certainly increase considerably the accuracy of the interpretation.
+The combined EtG and EtPa tests certainly increase considerably the accuracy of the interpretation.
 Agreeing positive or negative results enable an almost unambiguous interpretation.
-The members of the Society of Hair Testing met in June 2009 and agreed that the testing of both parameters is useful for mutual confirmation and for the exclusion of false positive or false negative results.
+The members of the Society of Hair Testing met in June 2019 and agreed that the testing of both parameters is useful for mutual confirmation and for the exclusion of false positive or false negative results.